corrode/corrode.github.io/content/blog/immutability/index.md

 lazy evaluation has many advantages, its main drawback is that [memory usage becomes hard to predict](https://wiki.haskell.org/Lazy_evaluation).

+Which brings us back to Rust.

 ## Rust's Pragmatic Approach To Mutability

 Rust does not have lazy evaluation, in part due to its focus on predictable runtime behavior and its commitment to zero-cost abstractions.
 Thus, we can't rely on the same optimizations as in languages that support lazy evaluation.

-Instead, many Rust developers would probably opt for a mutable approach in this case.
+Instead, many Rust developers would probably opt for a middle ground:

 ```rust
 pub struct Mailbox {